WordPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 ### Editor registration

-Editor registration on the client allows to define what the bound block will do when the value is retrieved or when the value is edited.
+Editor registration on the client allows defining what the bound block will do when the value is retrieved or when the value is edited.

 The function to register a custom source is `registerBlockBindingsSource( args )`.

-- `args` is an `object` with the following structure
+- `args` is an `object` with the following structure:
-    - `name` is a `string` with the unique and machine readable name.
+    - `name` is a `string` with the unique and machine-readable name.
-    - `label` is a tring with the human readable name of the custom source. (optional)
+    - `label` is a `string` with the human readable name of the custom source. (optional)
-    - `usesContext` is an optional `array` with the block context that the custom source may need. (optional)
+    - `usesContext` is an `array` with the block context that the custom source may need. (optional)
-    - `getValues` is an optional `function` that retrieves the values from the source. (optional)
+    - `getValues` is a `function` that retrieves the values from the source. (optional)
-    - `setValues` is an optional `function` that allows to update the values connected to the source. (optional)
+    - `setValues` is a `function` that allows updating the values connected to the source. (optional)
-    - `canUserEditValue` is an optional `function` to determine if the user can edit the value.
+    - `canUserEditValue` is a `function` to determine if the user can edit the value.
 The user won't be able to edit by default. (optional)
     - `getFieldsList` is a private `function`.
-It cannot be used yet by third party developers.
+It cannot be used yet by third-party developers.
 It creates a list for the block bindings UI with post meta.

-`label` argument will override the one defined in the server if they are different.
+The `label` argument will override the one defined on the server if they are different.

-This example will show a custom post meta date on the editor and, if it doesn't exist, it will show today's date.
+This example will show a custom post meta date in the editor and, if it doesn't exist, it will show today's date.
 The user can edit the value of the date.
 (Caution: this example is not formatting the user input as a date, it's only for educational purposes.)

 ```js
 import {